 What is “Mask Mouth”?

-In recent weeks we have seen articles published about a new condition – termed “mask mouth” by dentists in the US – which have highlighted the possible side effects of wearing a mask on people’s oral health.
+In recent weeks we have seen articles about a new condition – termed “mask mouth” by dentists in the US.
+These have highlighted the possible side effects of wearing a mask on people’s oral health.
 While there are differing opinions as to whether this may be a serious issue, they appear to agree on one aspect – that wearing a mask can cause bad breath.
-In a recent survey by UltraDEX, over half of dental professionals agreed they had recently seen patients suffering from bad breath, which they believed to be a side effect of patients wearing face coverings.
+In a recent survey by UltraDEX, over half of dental professionals agreed they had recently seen patients suffering from bad breath.
+They believed this to be a side effect of patients wearing face coverings.
 49% said they had seen patients with dry mouth, which can also lead to bad breath.

-We asked Dr Ash Parmar for his thoughts on this latest phenomenon.
+Dr Ash Parmar on this latest phenomenon called “mask mouth”.

 “While those of us working in healthcare are used to wearing masks for a period of time, I can understand that for some people it’s a new and uncomfortable experience.
-Those new to them may have concerns about how well they can breathe whilst wearing a face covering, and this may result in them breathing through the mouth more than they usually might, contributing to a dry mouth.
-In addition people may find they drink less while wearing a mask, meaning that food debris in the mouth is not washed away as often as it should be.
+Those new to them may have concerns about how well they can breathe whilst wearing a face covering.
+This in turn may result in them breathing through the mouth more than they usually might, contributing to a dry mouth.
+In addition people may find they drink less while wearing a mask.
+That means that food debris in the mouth is not washed away as often as it should be.
 Both these factors can bring about bad breath.”

 How do I know if I have bad breath?